 Who is it for?

 Yoga is practiced in a non-competitive environment, the emphasis being on working to your own ability and limitations.
 It is important not to force your body to do anything which you find uncomfortable.
 It is therefore beneficial for men and women of all ages and abilities but with special regard to certain medical conditions.
 In fact, many of my students come with conditions such as arthritis, asthma, back trouble and other aches and pains and find that yoga can help to relieve symptoms.
 My classes are designed for all abilities and beginners are especially welcome.
-One-to-one instruction in your own home or in a local wellness centre is available to those who for any reason do not wish to attend a general class.
+One-to-one instruction in your own home is available to those who for any reason do not wish to attend a general class.
 This can be extremely beneficial for those with more complex health issues.
+If you would prefer a more gentle class due to not wishing to get up and down off the floor you may wish to consider my Gentle Yoga Hour.
 For people living with all stages cancer or other serious illness, yoga, relaxation and meditation can be particularly helpful.
-Please see separate page.
+Please see Yoga for People Living with Cancer

 Yoga should not be practiced on a full stomach; allow 3 hours after a heavy meal or 1 hour after a snack.